 “I’m going through the hardest moment in my life right now.
 I just really need support, which is the least you could do for me!
 I have no one else.”

-He was actually trying to guilt me into supporting him through the break-up, which I had initiated.
+He was actually trying to guilt me into supporting him through the break-up!

 “I’m the victim.
 You caused all of this.
 I will not take any responsibility for the abuse or marriage break-down.
 Now you need to hand over more of your life force energy and support me even beyond the relationship because I am entitled to you forever.”